-DESCRIPTION: This Minor requires 4.0 F.C.E. courses.
-FURTHER SPECIFICATIONS: 1.
+SPECIFICATIONS: 1.
 GER260Y/ 360H/460H are required. / 2.
-The remaining courses should be taken from GER361H/367H/ 100Y/150H, JGJ360H, or any course offered by or cross-listed with the Centre for Jewish Studies.
+The remaining courses should be taken from GER361H/367H/ 100Y/150H, JGJ360H, or courses offered by or cross-listed with the Centre for Jewish Studies.

 The German Department offers courses in Yiddish language and culture.
-Students of German, as well as related programs UNIVERSITY OF TORONTO in Yiddish Studies, Eastern European culture and history, philosophy, etc., can combine Yiddish courses with their Major and Specialist Subject POSts.
+Students of German, as well as related programs in Yiddish Studies, Eastern European culture and history, philosophy, etc., can combine Yiddish courses with their Major and Specialist Subject POSts.